renatoaguiar/void-packages/README.md

 By default **xbps-src** will try to resolve package dependencies in this order:

- - If dependency exists in the local repository, use it (`hostdir/binpkgs`).
+ - If a dependency exists in the local repository, use it (`hostdir/binpkgs`).
- - If dependency exists in a remote repository, use it.
+ - If a dependency exists in a remote repository, use it.
- - If dependency exists in a source package, use it.
+ - If a dependency exists in a source package, use it.

 It is possible to avoid using remote repositories completely by using the `-N` flag.